 Finding the optimal route to success

 Retailers also want to know which channels will be the most efficient in driving growth.
 A more cost-effective strategy will help retailers get more value from their marketing investment.

 For example, both online video and TV drive ecommerce revenue extremely well, with the former being the most efficient channel.

 Online video, for example, has a 8% higher return on investment (ROI) than TV.
 For online sales in particular, online video is 36% more efficient, with other traditional marketing like out-of-home (OOH), print and radio lagging even further behind.

 Digital marketing not only drives in-store and online revenue volume, but it also drives this volume efficiently.

 Laying the foundation for your retail marketing strategy

 If retailers want to capture e-commerce growth in the near future, they need to incorporate digital marketing into their strategy.
 This 60/40 model should be a starting point for further testing and optimisation.
 There is a great opportunity for retailers to refine their strategies so they reach their potential.

-Don’t miss: Google Northern Europe’s annual digital summit, Get Retail Ready, will take place online on Wednesday 8th June.
-Register here with code TWGUIDE to secure your place and learn about the latest trends and insights in retail.
+Don’t miss: Google Northern Europe’s annual digital summit, Get Retail Ready, is now available to watch on demand.
+Register here with code TWGUIDE to catch up and learn about the latest trends and insights in retail.